top of page

 Overview:

-Autism Canada’s Community Assistance Program (CAP) provides subsidized financial support to reduce barriers to care for Autistic people across their lifespan, including children, youth, and adults, as well as the families and caregivers who support them.
-Funding is intended for essential services not covered by public or private sources.
+Autism Canada’s Community Assistance Program, CAP, provides subsidized financial support to reduce barriers to care for Autistic people across their lifespan, including children, youth, and adults, as well as the families and caregivers who support them.
+CAP is available to Autistic people and families across Canada, regardless of province or territory, subject to provider availability and program funding.

 Who Can Apply